valecrisq/company-event/README.md

 * Source maps included in all builds.
 * Webpack development server with live reload.
 * Production builds with cache busting.
-* Testing environment using karma to run tests and jasmine as the framework.
+* Testing environment using karma and protractor to run tests and jasmine as the framework.
 * Code coverage when tests are run.
 * No gulp and no grunt, just npm scripts.